 The Perfect Smoothie Recipe

-The only downside to some smoothies, though, is that they can be sugar bombs if you’re not careful.
-It’s easy to get carried away with lots of fruit and goodies without considering whether your smoothie is actually balanced to keep you full and satisfied.
+One thing to keep in mind, especially if you’re ordering a smoothie at a cafe, is the sugar content.
+Smoothies can be loaded with sugar if you’re not careful.
+It’s easy to get carried away with lots of fruit and goodies without considering whether your smoothie is actually balanced to keep you full and satisfied and keep your blood sugar balanced.

 To make sure you’re getting a healthy balance of carbohydrates, protein, and healthy fats (plus a ton of vitamins and minerals!), I’ve put together a formula for a yummy, filling smoothie every time.